 - Corinth Canal, Ancient Corinth, and the ancient theatre of Epidaurus

 - The picturesque town of Nafplion

 - Historical Sparta

 - The impressive caves of Diros

 - The fortress-town of Monemvasia

-The four day private tour will start from Athens in the morning; after an 1 hour drive along the Saronic Gulf, you will reach the Corinth Canal, which offers you breathtaking views to the sea.
+The four-day private tour will start from Athens in the morning; after a 1-hour drive along the Saronic Gulf, you will reach the Corinth Canal, which offers you breathtaking views of the sea.